widberg/llvm-project-widberg-extensions/README.md

 # The LLVM Compiler Infrastructure With Widberg Extensions

-The repository is a fork of LLVM intended to implement C/C++ language features in LLVM/Clang to aid in reverse engineering.
+This repository is a fork of LLVM intended to implement C/C++ language features in LLVM/Clang to aid in reverse engineering.
 Currently, the scope of this project covers a subset of the IDA Pro __usercall syntax.
 An example of the syntax that is currently supported is as follows: